Tarantula hawk

 A tarantula hawk is a spider wasp (Pompilidae) that preys on tarantulas.
 Tarantula hawks belong to any of the many species in the genera Pepsis and Hemipepsis.
 They are some of the largest parasitoid wasps, using their sting to paralyze their prey before dragging it into a brood nest as living food; a single egg is laid on the prey, hatching to a larva, which then eats the still-living host.
-They are found on all continents other than Antarctica.
+They are found on all continents other than Europe and Antarctica.

 Description

 These wasps grow up to 6.5 cm long, making them among the largest of wasps, and have blue-black bodies and bright, rust-colored wings (other species have black wings with blue highlights).
 The vivid coloration found on their bodies, and especially wings, is aposematic, advertising to potential predators the wasps' ability to deliver a powerful sting.
 Their long legs have hooked claws for grappling with their victims.
 The stinger of a female Pepsis grossa can be up to 12 mm long, and the powerful sting is considered one of the most painful insect stings in the world.